translate/pootle/docs/developers/styleguide.rst

     level to allow easily seeing the different URL patterns.
   - In URLs:

-    - Use hyphens.
-Avoid underscores at all costs.
+    - Use hyphens, never underscores.
     - To split long URLs use implicit string continuation.
 Note that URLs are raw strings.